The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Bottom Line

-The Walmart MoneyCard presents an opportunity for Walmart shoppers to enjoy cash back and rewards.
-The mobile app (Apple Store) allows users to track their spending and makes it convenient to review transactions and top up the card at no extra cost.
+The Walmart MoneyCard presents an opportunity for Walmart shoppers to enjoy cashback and rewards.
+The mobile app (Apple Store) allows users to track their spending, making it convenient to review transactions and top up the card at no extra cost.

-Some fees are associated with this card, but depositing over $1,000 each month and withdrawing cash at Walmart MoneyCenters and Customer Service desks can help you avoid them.
+Some fees are associated with this card, but depositing over $1,000 monthly and withdrawing cash at Walmart MoneyCenters and Customer Service desks can help you avoid them.

 Walmart shoppers should also consider the NetSpend Visa Prepaid Card (Classic), which has an opening fee that varies by the retailer, monthly fees, and no foreign transaction fees.
 You can reload the NetSpend Visa card for a fee at any participating Walmart or other reload locations.